gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 22. **AWS Certified Cloud Practitioner** Seven hours of video instruction covering the fundamentals of cloud computing; AWS core services such as Amazon EC2, Amazon RDS, and Amazon S3; security; architecture design principles; best practices; and cost management.AWS Certified Cloud Practitioner Complete Video Course is a video product designed to help viewers understand Amazon Web Services at a high level, introduce cloud computing concepts, and key AWS services, and prepare them for the exam according to the certification exam guide published by Amazon Web Services. https://pearsonadvance.com/courses/aws-certified-cloud-practitioner/

+23. **Enroll Now Free: PCAP Programming Essentials in Python** https://www.netacad.com/virtual/pcap-programming-essentials-pythonPython is the very versatile, object-oriented programming language used by startups and tech giants, Google, Facebook, Dropbox and IBM.
+Python is also recommended for aspiring young developers who are interested in pursuing careers in Security, Networking and Internet-of-Things.
+Once you complete this course, you are ready to take the PCAP – Certified Associate in Python programming.
+No prior knowledge of programming is required.

+24. **Packt Web Development Course** Web Development Get to grips with the fundamentals of the modern web Unlock one year of free online access. https://courses.packtpub.com/pages/free?fbclid=IwAR1FtKQcYK8ycCmBMXaBGvW_7SgPVDMKMaRVwXYcSbiwvMfp75gazxRZlzY

 ## Instructor Led Webinar/ Labs / Workshops
 ### April
 * ~~**Active Defense & Cyber Deception Training** - Blackhills Information Security - Thursday, April 9th, 12pm – 4pm EST || This free class will be about 4-hours long with hands-on labs.
 It’s the first half of the first day of the training class normally taught at Wild West Hackin’ Fest. https://www.blackhillsinfosec.com/training/active-defense-cyber-deception-training/~~